starskyreverie/Leaf-Compiler/README.md

 ## Licensing

-This uses the MIT License and follows Robert Nystrom's Clox implementation from his book (_Crafting Interpreters_)[https://craftinginterpreters.com/].
+This uses the MIT License and follows Robert Nystrom's Clox implementation from his book [Crafting Interpreters](https://craftinginterpreters.com/).
 It's an amazing book that I learned a ton from and I highly recommend you give it a read.